Crowdfunding for businesses

 Debt crowdfunding offers an alternative to mainstream lending for individuals and business.

 It’s quite simple for any business owner to set up a crowdfunding campaign.
 The first step is to establish your story; what are you trying to achieve and why should people help you to achieve it?

 Then decide what benefits investors will receive; are they going to receive equity in the company?
 Or are they going to be rewarded some other way?
 Will you repay the investors?
 Or are they donating because your business venture supports a cause they care about?

-You then need to chose your dedicated crowdfunding platform, like Fundsurfer, and start pushing your campaign out to potential investors!
+You then need to create your crowdfunding project, and start pushing your campaign out to potential investors!

 If you think crowdfunding might help you to achieve your business objectives, get in touch with our team today to find out more.

 Get our fortnightly newsletter featuring fundraising news, hints and tips, and our favourite projects